How Long Does a King Size Mattress Last?

 Can I find a good mattress under $500?

-Yes, especially for occasional use.
-Look for foam or hybrid models with decent customer reviews and warranties.
+Short answer: Yes for occasional use—look for foam or simple hybrid models with solid reviews and clear warranties.

 What’s the best luxury mattress for back pain?

-The Saatva Classic and Tempur-Pedic models both offer zoned support and pressure relief for spinal alignment.
+Short answer: Saatva Classic and Tempur‑Pedic models are popular for zoned support and pressure relief; firmness choice still matters.

 Should I choose hybrid or all‑foam?